jgraley/cotest/coroutines/docs/server-style.md

 # Cotest Server Style

-Please see [the test case for the examples](/coroutines/test/examples-for-docs.cc) for code-under-test and mocking assets
+Code-under-test and mocking assets are in [the test suite for the examples](/coroutines/test/examples-for-docs.cc).

 ## Server style API